YARAALREFAEI-DEV/Human-Resource-Management-System-MVC/README.md

-# HRMS - Human Resource Management System (ASP.NET MVC)
+# HRMS - Human Resource Management System

 This is a full-featured Human Resource Management System (HRMS) built using ASP.NET MVC framework.
 The project is designed to handle all core HR operations including employee management,leave requests, role-based access, Payroll system and more.